 Make applesauce by combining chopped apples, 1 cup water, ¼ cup dark brown sugar and lemon juice in a pot over medium heat.
 Bring to a boil.
 Turn down the heat so the apples simmer and cook, stirring occasionally for about 10 minutes.
 Cover and cook another 7-10 minutes.
 You want the water to evaporate and the apples to become a thick, chunky sauce.
 Remove from heat and stir in 1-2 teaspoons Asian chile paste.
 Set aside.

 Preheat BBQ to medium-high.
 Remove chops from brine and pat dry with paper towels.
 Combine minced garlic, black pepper, olive oil and 1 teaspoon brown sugar.
 Rub spice mixture on both sides of chops.
 Grill pork chops, covered, turning once, until meat is done to tender, juicy perfection, but ever so slightly pink in the middle, about 10 minutes per side (145F–150F on an instant-read thermometer).
 Transfer chops to platter, tent with foil and let rest for 5 minutes.
 Serve with warm, fiery applesauce.
-And raise your mugs to heartily toast summer in the Okanagan!
+Raise your frosty mugs high, "Here's to Summer in the Okanagan.
+Cheers!"